CSCfi/csc-user-guide/docs/computing/running/example-job-scripts.md

 # Example batch job scripts

-Below are example job scripts for running different types of programs.
+Below are example job scripts for running different types of programs:

 [TOC]

 !!! note
-    If you copy them (please do!), remember to change the resources (time, tasks etc.) to match your needs and to replace `myprog <options>` with the executable (and options) of the program you wish to run as well as the `<project_id>` with your project ID.
+    If you copy them (please do!), remember to change at least the resources (time, tasks etc.) to match your needs and to replace `myprog <options>` with the executable (and options) of the program you wish to run as well as the `<project_id>` with your project ID.

 ## OpenMP